joe7575/techage/manuals/ta4_lua_controller_EN.md

 ### Further Functions

 Messages are used to transport data between Controllers.
-Messages are always converted to text strings.
+Messages can contain arbitrary data.
 Incoming messages are stored in order (up to 10) and can be read one after the other.
-* `$get_msg()` - Read a received message.
-The function returns the sender number and the message. (see example "Emails")
+* `$get_msg([raw])` - Read a received message.
+The function returns the sender number and the message. (see example "Emails").
+If the _raw_ parameter is not set or false, the message is guaranteed to be a string.
 * `$send_msg(num, msg)` - Send a message to another Controller.  _num_ is the destination number. (see example "Emails")

-Similiar to the concept above you can also exchange arbitrary data.
-Please note that external devices might also send such data.
-* `$get_data()` - Read received data.
-The function returns the sender number and the data.
-* `$send_data(num, data)` - Send data to another Controller. _num_ is the destination number.

 * `$chat(text)` - Send yourself a chat message. _text_ is a text string.